0xdefaceme/whitepaper/README.md

 hitting the Ethereum block gas limit [14].
 We are planning to investigate this scheme further.

+#### 4. Contract operation is currently limited to a single public key.

+At this point, only one public key can be submitted to the Negotiator's reveal function.
+This makes governing the Exploitable contract centralized as, for example, it's not transparent to the users who controls this key.
+Even if the key was under the control of multiple operators, a single operator could, without the consent of the other parties, exit the Exploitable contract.

+0xdeface protocol's goal is, however, to have control spread over multiple parties operating a contract.
+In an ideal scenario, we'd, for example, like to see an Aragon DAO govern a contract through an Aragon Agent.
+To make this happen we're in the process of investigating encryption schemes that allow to send payloads to multiple parties.
+Check out the progress by viewing [this issue](https://github.com/0xdefaceme/whitepaper/issues/12).
+Note, that we'll most likely have to rely on external funding to bring these schemes to production.

 Ultimately, only experimentation and utilization can determine if these or other limitations restrict the utility of the protocol.
 We are looking for funding to pay for this work.

 ## Funding